 Shaw feels relieved too, and wonders if he should congratulate the director later on making the right call.
-The situation was uncertain enough that he doesn’t regret pushing for the decision he did, and he’s uncertain how much of this was good judgement on her part compared to a lucky dice roll; he’s wary of reinforcing the latter in case she ends up overconfident the next time something like this happens.
+The situation was uncertain enough that he doesn’t regret pushing for the decision he did, and this could have been either good judgement on her part or a lucky dice roll; he’s wary of reinforcing the latter in case she ends up overconfident next time.

 “Ah,” Mewtwo says, the visor of its helmet reflecting the setting sunlight.
 “I suppose I was being pessimistic.”

 “You weren’t alone,” Dr. Light reassures him, and turns back to Gyokusho just as Mewtwo turns back toward the cliffs, his tail bumping her torso again.
 “Oh, sor—”

 The tail wraps tight, and in the blink of an eye, both Mewtwo and the director are airborne.

 Not a single decision is made in the next seconds that pass.
 Later, Shaw will wonder if he even had any thoughts.
 He acts instead as a machine executing a program, each of his people moving in ways they’d been drilled to with barely a moment’s hesitation.